-Michigan voters approved Proposition 1 in November 2018, to allow recreational consumption of cannabis in the state, making it the first recreational state in the Midwest.
+Michigan voters approved Proposal 1 on Nov.
+6, 2018, to allow adult-use consumption of cannabis in the state, making it the first state in the Midwestern U.S. to permit medical and recreational cannabis.
 On Dec.
-6, 2018, limited possession of cannabis is legal, but there are no dispensaries yet licensed to sell legal recreational marijuana (rules will be developed in 2019 and applications for adult-use licenses will be made available prior to Dec.
+6, 2018, limited possession of cannabis became legal, but there are no provisioning centers yet licensed to sell legal recreational marijuana (rules will be developed in 2019 and applications for adult-use licenses will be made available prior to Dec.
 6, 2019).
-The Michigan Regulation and Taxation of Marijuana Act allows adults 21 and over to possess up to 2.5 ounces of cannabis legally in public and to grow up to 12 plants at home, out of plain sight.
+The Michigan Regulation and Taxation of Marihuana Act allows adults 21 and older to possess up to 2.5 ounces, or 71 grams, of cannabis legally in public, as well as to grow up to 12 plants at home.

-Michigan voters approved the Michigan Compassionate Care Initiative (medical marihuana) with 63% of the vote on Nov.
+Previously, Michigan voters approved the Michigan Compassionate Care Initiative, or the Michigan Medical Marihuana Act, with 63% of the vote on Nov.
 6, 2008.
-The measure legalized medical cannabis use for seriously ill patients.
+The measure legalized medical use of marijuana for seriously ill patients.
 It allowed seriously and terminally ill patients to use marijuana with a doctor’s approval and permitted qualifying patients and caregivers to cultivate a limited supply of medical marijuana.
-Proposal 1 also established a patient registry system and placed prohibitions on public use, as well as driving under the influence of cannabis.
+Also called Proposal 1 like the adult-use question eight years later, the initiative also established a patient registry system and placed prohibitions on public use, as well as driving under the influence of cannabis.

 Several Michigan cities and communities have decriminalized recreational use and limited possession over the years.
 The first was Ann Arbor in 1972.
-In 2015, Keego Harbor decriminalized recreational use and possession of up to one ounce (1 oz.), or 28.35 grams, for adults 21 and older.
+In 2015, Keego Harbor decriminalized recreational use and possession of up to 1 ounce, or 28.35 grams, for adults 21 and older.

-Michigan’s legislation uses an out-of-date spelling of marijuana that harkens to the Marihuana Tax Act of 1937.
-In order to change the spelling to the more contemporary and widely accepted “marijuana,” the Legislature would have to act officially.
+Michigan’s legislation uses an out-of-date spelling of marijuana that harks back to the Marihuana Tax Act of 1937.
+In order to change the spelling to the more contemporary and widely accepted “marijuana,” the Legislature would have to pass a law.